Trismegiste/DokudokiBundle/README.md

 code the model.
 It is difficult to parallelize this part, it's blocking everything else to come.
 Because of constraints of RDBMS, it drives to over-engineering (for my experience) and meanwhile, the customer waits and sees nothing.

+## About performance

+I have not fully tested this dbal but the hydration is the slowest part of this layer.
+For example, one document with 100 entities (think about a customer, with his addresses, past orders with products etc...) takes about 100 ms to be stored on a standard dual-core desktop without APC.

+It is not very efficient but when you seek high performance, you can forget about ORM, ODM and so on.

 ## FAQ